apihlaja/node-irsdk/README.md

 * `function (sessionInfo) { }`

-Emitted always when new SessionInfo is changed.
+Emitted always when session info is updated.
 See example of `sessionInfo` object here: [sessioninfo.json](sample-data/sessioninfo.json).